jpf-antunes/ndev-joao/README.md

 - 🌱 I’m currently learning programming logic using JavaScript
 - 👯 I’m looking to opportunities to grow up and mature my skills
 - 🥅 2022 Goals: Focus on learning more and contributing to Open Source projects
-- ⚡ Fun fact: I love to play games and a science lover
+- ⚡ Fun fact: I love to play games and a I'm a science lover

 ### Connect with me: